THE HOME OF WATCH CULTURE

 garmin instinct crossover solar

 Mountain-oriented watches do tend to give themselves away with their names.
 The Seiko Alpinist has been a cult classic for years, championing the green dial long before it became a worldwide trend.
-It’s recent reincarnation within the Prospex range retains its iconic inner-rotating compass bezel, which can help with navigation in areas without cellular or GPS reception.
+Its recent eighth-generation incarnation, which these days sits within Seiko’s Prospex range, retains its iconic inner-rotating compass bezel, which can help with navigation in areas without cellular or GPS reception.
 Its golden touches give it a bit more of a sophisticated quality, while also being among the most affordable mechanical mountaineering watches.
-Whether you’re scaling mountains or just dreaming of them, the Alpinist SPB121 with its 39.5mm case and the 70-hour calibre 6R35 will be a faithful and durable wrist companion.
-Price: US$725
+Whether you’re scaling mountains or just dreaming of them, its Diashield super-hard coated case and its 72-hour calibre 6R55 will be a faithful and durable wrist companion.
+Price: US$900

-Launched in 2021, the Norqain Neverest Glacier is a relative newcomer to the watch world.
-From a specifications perspective there’s nothing which makes it any more capable for mountaineering than most other modern sports watches, however it makes up for that in two ways.
-Beyond Norqain’s mountain logo, the Neverest Glacier Ice Blue has been given a captivating dial.
+Launched in 2021, the Norqain Neverest Glacier is a relative newcomer to the mountaineering watch world.
+From a specifications perspective, there’s nothing that makes it any more capable for mountaineering than most other modern sports watches; however, it makes up for that in two ways.
+Beyond Norqain’s mountain logo, the Neverest Glacier has been given a captivating dial.
 Inspired by the treacherous crevasses of Mount Everest, the cracked texture instantly transports your mind to a much colder climate.
-The second aspect of the watch is its charitable side, as Norqain have partnered with The Butterfly Help Project which supports the families and children of sherpas who have died in the Himalayas.
-Price: US$4,190 from the T+T Shop
+The second aspect of the watch is its charitable side, as Norqain have partnered with The Butterfly Help Project, which supports the families and children of sherpas who have died in the Himalayas.
+Price: US$4,290 from the Time+Tide Shop

 Oris ProPilot Altimeter